-(Revised July 2020)
+(Revised June 2023)

 The ASM aims to operate in the best interest of the Society and its membership through its policies and procedures.
 Professional conduct is expected of all ASM members, of any individual representing the ASM, and of all participants in ASM-sponsored activities.
 We define professional conduct broadly to include respectful and ethical treatment of others.
-The ASM is dedicated to ensuring the opportunity for active, equal participation in all ASM functions or sponsored activities by all members and participants, regardless of gender, race, national origin, ethnicity, age, physical appearance, disability, or sexual orientation.
+The ASM is dedicated to ensuring the opportunity for active, equal participation in all ASM functions or sponsored activities by all members and participants, regardless of disability, sexual orientation, age, physical appearance, gender, race, national origin, or ethnicity.
 Discrimination and harassment are prohibited by the ASM; no individual should feel harassed, threatened, or unsafe at any ASM-sponsored activity.
 The full text of ASM's Statement on Inclusion is available here.
-Concerns or allegations of misconduct or harassment should be directed the Office of the Ombudsperson (Erika Barthelmess barthelmess@stlawu.edu, John L. Koprowski squirrel@ag.arizona.edu and Jessica E. Light jlight2@tamu.edu, Marjorie Matocq mmatocq@cabnr.unr.edu) or reported online here.
+Concerns or allegations of misconduct or harassment should be directed the Office of the Ombudsperson (Erika Barthelmess barthelmess@stlawu.edu, Jessica E. Light jlight2@tamu.edu, Marjorie Matocq mmatocq@unr.edu), or Morty Ortega (morty.ortega@uconn.edu) or reported online here.
 Course of action for alleged misconduct may be found here.
 We note that ASM policies for professional conduct will evolve over time.
 The most recent version of these policies will be posted on the ASM Ombudspersons website and notifications of updates to the policy will be emailed to all ASM members.
 All ASM members and participants in ASM-sponsored activities are expected to follow the most recent version of ASM Professional Conduct policies.